viktorcsimma/agdalache/docs/source/structure/backend/tools.rst

 .. highlight:: agda

-The Agda SDK comes with some tools (under ``backend/src/Tool/``) to make it easier to write agda2hs-compatible programs and proofs.
+Agdalache comes with some tools (under ``backend/src/Tool/``) to make it easier to write agda2hs-compatible programs and proofs.

 Futures are covered in a separate section.